gayeon97/Operating-Systems-Lab-2/README.md

 * "program-name" --show-random "input-filename"

+For detailed description of the output, please go to the *expectedOutputs* folder and read the README.md file there.

 ***
 Inside of the "src" folder, Scheduling.java file is located.
 To execute the program using the contents of a text file, please type the name of the java file (Scheduling), the name of any flag (-verbose or -show-random), if any, and the name of the input file.